mse150s20/p2-kinetics/README.md

 The rates of change between Healthy->Infected and Infected->Recovered will show us how quickly COVID-19 spreads and how quickly people are recovering.

+The equation for finding how many new infections per day is (rInfect\*Healthy\*Infected)/(Healthy+Infected+Recovered).
+Applying this tells us that initially when almost everyone is Healthy and very few are infected, the growth of infection is very slow.
+When Healthy and Infected numbers are equal to each other, the growth of infected is at its peak.

+### Definitions

 Healthy: This is how many healthy, uninfected people there are in Idaho.

 Infected: This is the number of COVID-19 positive people there are in Idaho.

 Recovered: This is the number of people who have recovered from a COVID-19 infection.

-The equation for finding how many new infections per day is (rInfect\*Healthy\*Infected)/(Healthy+Infected+Recovered).
-Applying this tells us that initially when almost everyone is Healthy and very few are infected, the growth of infection is very slow.
-When Healthy and Infected numbers are equal to each other, the growth of infected is at its peak.

 rInfect: This is a constant that is multiplied by the number of Healthy people.
 The product of Healthy times rInfect gives us the number of new Infections per day.